Teachers union votes no confidence in Montgomery County schools’ leadership

 “We recognize that it is a serious step, and our hope is that it will lead to a better plan,” said union President Jennifer Martin.
 “Our members are anxious and exhausted.
 They deserve to have a clearer understanding of how we’re going to operate.”

 The resolution, expressing no confidence in Interim Schools Superintendent Monifa McKnight and the Montgomery County Board of Education, cited the lack of “a coherent plan” and a failure “to provide clear metrics and criteria” to guide decisions.
-It said leadership had not provided a reliable and timely testing program for all students and staffers, with accurate data, to slow spread of the novel coronavirus and preserve in-person instruction.
+It said leadership had not provided a reliable and timely testing program for all students and staffers, with accurate data, to slow the spread of the novel coronavirus and preserve in-person instruction.

 School system officials had no comment on the vote Thursday.